Attractive supplementary benefit

 What if an employee leaves your company?

 If one of your employees is about to retire or is being dismissed, they can switch from group hospitalisation insurance to individual hospitalisation insurance with the same forms of cover.
 If they meet all of the statutory conditions, they will not be required to complete a medical questionnaire.
-Depending on their age, their premium might increase, for which they can already start saving now via the KBC Hospitalisation Insurance.
+Depending on their age, their premium might increase, for which they can already start saving now via the KBC Hospitalisation Plan.
 Contact your KBC intermediary for more details.

 KBC Hospitalisation Insurance for sole traders